Do you sometimes contemplate adding a wall mirror to your room? Perhaps you want it for practicality or aesthetics and the illusion of a bigger space?

 4. Size and weight

 Manufacturing a large reflector requires perfection and patience.
-For instance, a floor mirror involves a lot more work than a compact one.
+For instance, full length mirror involves a lot more work than a compact one.
 This is because this unit will take up more space in your home.

 Furthermore, large mirrors are usually intended for decorative purposes.
 Besides the time it will take to make and polish the glass itself, their frames will also take time to design.
 So if you want a large reflector that will make an impact, you should be willing to fork out some extra cash.